 Under the AFC project, the club was founded as one of the 28 expansion franchises planned for the 1970s.
 According to him, each new structure should play the first two years in different divisions.
 Therefore, Buccaneers made its debut in the Western branch, then moved to Central.
 And in 2002, he cooperated with three former NFC West teams, forming the Southern Division.

-The city of Tampa is one of the first to whom the American Football Conference decided to provide its club.
+Tampa’s city is one of the first to whom the American Football Conference decided to provide its club.
 Its cost was 16 million dollars.
 In April 1974, AFC secured a franchise for the owner of local construction company Tom McCloskey.
 However, he was dissatisfied with the deal, and a month later refused it.

 Jacksonville lawyer Hugh Culverhouse wanted to acquire a club.
-Once he accepted the attempt to acquire the Los Angeles Rams, but could not, because Robert Irsay sold the team.
-But now the wealthy businessman was determined and eventually got the Tampa Bay Buccaneers, who he headed until 1994.
-After the death of the first owner, the team was inherited by his son – Hugh Culverhouse Jr., a lawyer from Miami.
+Once he accepted the Los Angeles Rams attempt, but could not, because Robert Irsay sold the team.
+The wealthy businessman was now determined and eventually got the Tampa Bay Buccaneers, who he headed until 1994.
+After the first owner’s death, the team was inherited by his son – Hugh Culverhouse Jr., a lawyer from Miami.
 In turn, he forced the trustees to sell an almost ruined sports organization.

 Interested parties included George Steinbrenner (New York Yankees CEO) and Peter Angelos (Baltimore Orioles CEO).
 This cast doubt on the continued franchise stays in Tampa.
-However, at the last moment, it was outbid by Malcolm Glazer, having paid 192 million dollars.
+However, at the last moment, Malcolm Glazer was outbid, having paid 192 million dollars.
 The new owner immediately connected his sons Bryan, Edward, and Joe, to the business to make the club successful.
 The Glazer family has been steadily running the club since 1995.

 The franchise got its name in 1975.
 It was chosen from 400 options that passed the phased competition.
 In the final stage, competed with the Sailors, Buzzards, and Coastal Tides.
-It is associated with corsairs – pirates, who often attacked the coast of Florida in the 17th century.
-In the modern version, the name is most often used in truncated form – Bucs.
+It is associated with corsairs – pirates who often attacked Florida’s coast in the 17th century.
+In the modern version, the name is most commonly used in truncated form – Bucs.